soukouna94/alx-low_level_programming/0x0D-preprocessor/README.md

 0. Object-like Macro : This header file defines a macro SIZE as an abreviation for 1024
 1. Pi : This feader file defines a macro names PI as an abreviation of 3.14159265359
+2. File name : This function print the name of the file it was compiled from